darahea/joule_extensibility/tutorials/products/step4/index.md

 # Search Products - Step 4: Deploy the assistant and test the "products" capability

-In this step, we will deploy the assistant test our new weather capability.
+In this step, we will deploy the assistant test our new product search capability.

 ## Preview

 **TODO: Add screenshot of running assistant**

-*Our assistant is now capable of fetching the weather for a given location.*
+*Our assistant can now search for and filter products from the Gateway demo service.*

 ## Steps